Fire Explorer Program

 When we meet

-Fire Explorer meetings are held the second and fourth Sunday of each month, with the exception of holidays and special events.
+Fire Explorer meetings are held the second and fourth Sunday of each month with the exception of holidays and special events.
+There may be opportunities for special events.

-Maple Grove's Explorer post has two members who are currently working through the hiring process for the Maple Grove Fire-Rescue Department (MGFD).
-Both of these Explorers were able to train with the fire academy organized by the MGFD to become state certified as firefighters.
+The Explorer Post has two members who are currently working through the hiring process for the Maple Grove Fire Department.
+They were able to train with the fire academy organized by the MGFD to become state certified as firefighters.

 - Classroom training in Firefighter I and II, First Responder, Hazmat Ops.